education.vic.gov.au

 Contractual arrangements between schools and VET providers

-Schools entering into arrangements with RTOs must use the appropriate department template and have a valid, signed Contract or Agreement.
+Schools entering into arrangements with RTOs are recommended to use the appropriate department template and must have a valid signed contract in place before training delivery begins.

 The available standard contracts and agreements are: Standard VET purchasing contract, Standard VET Auspicing contract, School to school VET purchasing agreement, and School to school VET access agreement.